TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

        // Process submission, 30 lines
    }

 If the condition is long, it must be split into several lines.
-The first condition should be on a new line, indented four spaces more than the ":code:`if (`".
 The logical operators must be put in front of the next condition and be indented to the same level as the first condition.
 The closing round and opening curly bracket after the last condition should be on a new line, indented to the same level as the :code:`if`::

-   if (
+   if ($this->getSomeCondition($this->getSomeVariable())
-       $this->getSomeCondition($this->getSomeVariable())
        && $this->getAnotherCondition()
    ) {
        // Code follows here